tsmatz/minecraft-rl-example/Readme.md

 # Reinforcement Learning in Minecraft (Project Malmo Example)

 This sample code trains an agent in Minecraft with reinforcement learning.
-(Here I used rllib.)<br>
+(Here I used RLlib.)<br>
 In this example, a maze (in which, the path is randomized) is given and the agent will learn to reach to a goal block using observed frame pixels (84 x 84 x 3 channels).

 See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for the tutorial of Project Malmo, which is a modded Minecraft built by Microsoft Research.